• Thu. Nov 13th, 2025

 HALTING THE POPULATION DECLINE IN REMOTE MOUNTAIN VILLAGES

-Village communities, mainly in rural mountainous regions of the island, are suffering from a sharp decline in resident numbers.
-People from these once thriving communities continue to follow the popular migration trend to larger towns and cities.
-This trend began on the island several years ago after several former residents began to leave in search of further opportunities in the bigger towns and cities on the island.
-This has caused a further decline in village infrastructure and minimal work prospects, completing the circle of decline.
+Village communities, mainly in rural mountainous regions across the island, are suffering from a sharp decline in resident numbers.
+People from these once-thriving communities continue to follow the popular migration trend to larger towns and cities.
+This trend began on the island several years ago after several residents of smaller villages began to leave in search of better opportunities.
+This was mainly caused by a decline in modern village infrastructure and minimal work prospects, completing the circle of decline of greater rural village life.

 ABANDONED VILLAGES